I’m reposting this because it was 24 years ago today!

 The helicopter flew straight up the canyon, following the still flowing Conejos River.
 I’d never been on a Pave Low before.
 Most of my experience in helicopters was the small Army Huey.
 Where the Huey moved like a sportscar, and winds pushed it around, the Pave Low was more like a truck.
 It was large, powerful, and it seemed immovable.
 It was the perfect bird for the job.

 We’d just crossed where Highway 17 and the Platoro Road intersect when the first snow hit us.
-The windscreen was almost instantly covered in moisture, and the pilots turned on their wipers.
+The windshield was almost instantly covered in moisture, and the pilots turned on their wipers.
 The steady thumping of the blades seemed comforting, because now the helicopter seemed to be pitching a little.
 We were racing into the teeth of a mountain blizzard.

 By the time we reached Platoro, it was snowing steadily.
 It wasn’t heavy yet, but the promise of things to come was certainly in the air.